 SSN - 1943-9725

-Veronica McGowan, Editor
+Veronica McGowan, Former JCT Editor

 The Journal for Computing Teachers is indebted to its editorial review board for lending their volunteer expertise in the blind peer-review process.
 Please contact JCT if you are interested in being on the board or want more information about it.
 Email the editor at firstname.lastname@example.org.

-The winter 2013 issue of JCT contains informative articles about teaching with and about computing.
+The Summer 2013 issue of JCT contains informative articles about teaching with and about computing.
 Simply click on the links below to download the papers individually for free from the ISTE Store.
 All files are PDFs.